MikroElektronika/mikrosdk_click_v2/clicks/ltecat13nax/README.md

 \mainpage Main Page

 ---
-# LTE Cat.1 3 NAX click
+# LTE Cat.1 3 NAX Click

 > LTE Cat.1 3 Click (for North America) is a compact add-on board for reliable 4G wireless communication.
 This board features the EG91NAXDGA-128-SGNS, an LTE Cat 1 IoT data-only module that meets the 3GPP Release 11 standard from Quectel.
 It supports multiple wireless standards, including LTE-FDD and WCDMA, ensuring broad network compatibility.
 Key features include multi-band LTE support (B2/B4/B5/B12/B13/B25/B26), RX diversity for bands B2, B4, and B5, and multi-constellation GNSS (GPS, GLONASS, BeiDou/Compass, Galileo, QZSS).
 It also integrates a 16-bit mono audio codec for voice functionality with support for CTIA standard headphones.